-The project site is located in southeast Merced, approximately two and a half miles southeast of Downtown and half a mile north of Highway 99.
-The project site consists of a mostly undeveloped lot (with 1 home) totaling approximately 10 acres.
+The project site is located in northwest Merced, approximately three miles northwest of Downtown and two and a half a mile northeast of Highway 99.
+The project site consists of an undeveloped totaling approximately 10.76 acres.
 The terrain is generally flat.
-The site is surrounded by residential uses to the south, east, and west.
-Generally, the surrounding parcels consist of single-family homes.
-These buildings and structures range in height, between 20 and 40 feet.
+The site is surrounded by residential uses to the south (single-family homes under construction) and undeveloped land designated Village Core Residential to the east and west.

-The proposed project would include one single-family home on each newly created lot, for a total of 45 units.
+The proposed project would include one single-family home on each newly created lot, for a total of 53 single-family homes.
 The site plans, floor plans, or elevations for this subdivision have not been submitted.
-However, because the applicant is proposing a standard residential Zone (R-1-5), the subdivision would have to comply with the City's general development standards for lots in the R-1-5 Zone as shown on Merced Municipal Code (MMC) Table 20.08-2 - Development Standards for Single-Family Residential Zoning Districts.
-The elevations would be required to comply with the City's general design requirements for single-family homes as shown under MMC 20.46.020 - Design Standards for Single-Family Dwellings and Mobile Homes.
+Even though the applicant is proposing a Residential Planned Development, the applicant is not proposing a unique set of development standards that would set standards for maximum building height, maximum lot coverage, minimum setback requirements, minimum parking requirements, etc. The applicant is proposing to utilize the existing development standards for the Low Density Residential (R-1-5) Zone already contained within the City's Zoning Ordinance.
+Similarly, for the building elevations, the applicant is not proposing any specific architectural standards for this subdivision.
+The exterior elevations shall be evaluated at a later time when building permit applications are submitted to ensure compliance with the City's general design requirements for single-family homes as shown under MMC 20.46.020 - Design Standards for Single-Family Dwellings and Mobile Homes.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact A. Aesthetics.
-Will the Project: 1) Have a substantial adverse effect on a scenic vista? √ 2) Substantially damage scenic resources including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? √ 3) Substantially degrade the existing visual character or quality of the site and its surroundings? √ 4) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? ✓
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact А. Aesthetics.
+Will the Project: 1) Have a substantial adverse effect on a scenic vista? ~ 2) Substantially damage scenic resources including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? ✓ 3) Substantially degrade the existing visual character or quality of the site and its surroundings? ✓ 4) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? ~